Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable11.md

 # Deliverable 11

 Through deliverables 11, 12, and 13 you'll be designing the 'GCode Mode' outlined in the [README](../README.md) of this repository.
 In addition to beginning your GCode Mode design, you'll also be comparing your team's power supply design with the one we gave to you for your plotter.
+(See an example of Gcode syntax in the README).

 ## Design Proposal (P)